A page must contain only one <h1> heading

 How to Fix the Problem

-Ensure that the page, or at least one of its frames contains a level-one heading.
+Ensure that the page or at least one of its frames contains a level-one heading.

-When iframes contain content from third-party web sites — as is often the case — it is not always possible to control the heading hierarchy.
+When iframes contain content from third-party websites — as is often the case — it is not always possible to control the heading hierarchy.
 Because of the lack of control in these situations, the guidelines don't strictly require the heading hierarchies of the two documents to match, but it would still be better if they did.

 Why this is Important

-h1 appears somewhere other than at the start of the main content, screen reader users will have to listen to more of the web page to understand its structure, wasting valuable time.
+h1 appears somewhere other than at the start of the main content, screen reader users must listen to more of the web page to understand its structure, wasting valuable time.

-Ensures that the page, or at least one of its frames contains an <h1> that appears before the start of the main content to allow screen reader users to use keyboard shortcuts to navigate the heading structure instead of wasting time listening to more of the web page to understand its structure.
+h1 element that appears before the start of the main content to allow screen reader users to use keyboard shortcuts to navigate the heading structure instead of wasting time listening to more of the web page to understand its structure.